 Other hints and tips

 The other big tip from many people was to bring your character costumes from home and dress your little ones in them.
 Those dressed up get more attention from the characters so it’s worth doing it.
-Corrina’s daughter got special preferential treatment when she was dressed as Elsa from Frozen, and she also saw a little boy dressed as Darth Vader get special treatment too on the Star Wars ride.
+A family members’ daughter got special preferential treatment when she was dressed as Elsa from Frozen, and she also saw a little boy dressed as Darth Vader get special treatment too on the Star Wars ride.
 Shopping list: must buy character costumes!